aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Their commander’s intent: lure the enemy away from its protecting mass and kill as many officers as possible.

-Each horse archer started a fight with 60 arrows and a scimitar.
+Each horse archer started a fight with sixty arrows and a scimitar.
 The arrows could be used to damage the enemy from a distance while avoiding personal risk.

 They would only pull their scimitar while close to their prey.
 But the point of